WelshDan/smittys-bar-booking/README.md

 There are many missing parts to the website:

-- PSQL database function not connected to booktable form
-- Table booking function on 'booktable.html' does not store information
 - (Manual Testing #18) The Contact US form is not connected
-- The style.css file contains code that is not used and maybe even isn't connected.
+- Due to a template website used for this, the style.css file contains code that is not used or not connected.
-- There are styling inconsistencies on the 'login.html' page
-- drinks section of index. links not rotatable
+- Wireframes are not

 #### 6.3 Possible future developments